Syria says Arab League declared economic war

 Moualem said he was told by the head of a committee tasked with reforming the constitution that a revised version "includes multi-party (politics), and there is no place for discrimination between parties, meaning there is no Article Eight."

-Showing pictures of bloodied and beaten corpses, Moualem criticized the Arab League and Syria's Western critics for failing to accept that Syria faces an armed opposition.
+Showing pictures of bloodied and beaten corpses, Moualem criticised the Arab League and Syria's Western critics for failing to accept that Syria faces an armed opposition.

 "They refuse to acknowledge the existence of armed groups," he said.